azagniotov/stubby4j/docs/DOCKERHUB.md

 * `7.2.0-jre8` is the tag specifying the `stubby4j` version.
 See the list above for relevant tags

 See https://github.com/azagniotov/stubby4j#command-line-switches for more information

+# Managing stubs via REST API

+Upon running the `stubby4j` container as per aforementioned examples, the Admin portal runs on `localhost`:`<port>` (e.g.: `localhost`:`8889`) or wherever you described through `stubby4j` image environment variables.
+The admin portal exposes a set of REST APIs that enable management of the loaded in-memory stubs, which were loaded from the YAML config provided to `stubby4j` during start-up.

+See https://github.com/azagniotov/stubby4j/blob/master/docs/ADMIN_PORTAL.md for more information

 # License
 [View license information](https://github.com/azagniotov/stubby4j/blob/master/LICENSE) for the software contained in this image.